FIFO jobs are a different kind of career path.

 FIFO jobs and remote jobs are not the same.

 A remote job usually lets you work from home, a coworking space, or another approved location.
-A FIFO job sends you to a physical worksite for part of the month or year.

 Remote jobs are location-flexible.
-FIFO jobs are rotation-based.

-A remote worker may log into a laptop from home.
-A FIFO worker may fly to a mine site, offshore platform, construction camp, or secure facility and work long shifts in person.
+A FIFO worker may fly to a mine site, offshore platform, construction camp, secure facility, vessel, remote airport, or industrial project and work long shifts in person.

 That said, both types of work appeal to people who do not want a standard office routine.